 BIM or its affiliates make payments to broker-dealers, registered investment advisers, banks or other intermediaries (together, "intermediaries") related to marketing activities and presentations, educational training programs, conferences, the development of technology platforms and reporting systems, data provision services, or their making shares of the Funds and certain other BondBloxx funds available to their customers generally and in certain investment programs.
 Such payments, which may be significant to the intermediary or its representatives, are not made by the Funds.
 Rather, such payments are expected to be made by BIM or its affiliates from their own resources, which come directly or indirectly in part from fees paid by the BondBloxx funds complex.
 Payments of this type are sometimes referred to as revenue-sharing payments.
-A financial intermediary may make decisions about which investment options it recommends or makes available, or the level of services provided, to its customers based on the payments or other financial incentives it is eligible to receive.
-Therefore, such payments or other financial incentives offered or made to an intermediary to recommend the Funds or other BondBloxx funds over another investment.
+A financial intermediary may make decisions about which investment options it recommends or makes available, or the level of services provided, to its customers based on the payments or other financial incentives offered or made to an intermediary create conflicts of interest between the intermediary (or its representatives) and its customers and may cause the intermediary to recommend the Funds or other BondBloxx funds over another investment.
 More information regarding these payments is contained in the Funds' SAI.
 Please contact your salesperson or other investment professional for more information regarding any such payments his or her firm may receive from BIM or its affiliates.